-The W.TEC Academy is an after-school technology programme for girls in public secondary schools, designed to inspire girls to pursue computer science careers.
-The girls go through a year-long computing curriculum, which includes Computer Architecture & Networking, Scratch Programming, Alice Programming and Digital Arts.
-We have launched clubs in Lagos and Kwara states of Nigeria and are planning to expand to Obalaju High School, Joga and then to Yewa College, Ilaro, both in Ogun State.
+The W.TEC Academy is an after-school programme designed to inspire girls in public secondary schools to pursue computer science careers.
+The girls go through a year-long computing curriculum, which includes Computer Architecture & Networking, Alice Programming and Digital Arts.
+With clubs in Lagos and Kwara states of Nigeria, we expanded to Obalaju High School, Joga and Yewa College, Ilaro, both in Ogun State.
+In 2021, we will broaden the curriculum and open it to boys in the community.

 According to the EQUALS Research Report 2019 on the gender digital gap, only 35% of women major in STEM subjects at higher education.
 In Nigeria, according to the National Bureau of Statistics, women makeup just 22% of the total number of Engineering and Technology university graduates.
 The UNESCO 2017 Cracking the Code Report explains that leaving out girls and women from STEM education and careers is a loss for all of society and delays the achievement of the Sustainable Development Goals.